 His point being, in terms of organizational structures that govern how we relate, leaders who operate within a structure are less important than the people who design the structure.

-On the fly adaptations not withstanding, it seems particularly dangerous, especially in an era defined by constant change, to view the design of an organization as a one shot deal, like building a ship, that Scotty-types can then tweak along the way.
+It seems particularly dangerous, in an era defined by constant change, to view the design of an organization as a one shot deal, like building a ship, that Scotty-types can then tweak along the way.

 In the west our thinking tends to be “build something durable by using durable materials.”
 It is so completely reasonable that to challenge this self evident assumption is to invite eye rolling ridicule.
 You want a ship that will last?
 Build it out of steel, not wood.